Publication Date: November, 2017

 “Ian Haight’s Celadon has a distinctive intimacy and yet his poems often extend out beyond personal concerns to address larger cultural issues.
 Celadon mixes poems about the Midwest of the United States with poems about Korea and other parts of Asia.
 The large amount of geographical territory that is covered in this collection is one of its great strengths.
 Ian’s work in these poems shows an attentive kindness, and the poems do not risk appropriation or indulge in privileged guilt.
 I respect his skillful work with craft and willingness to write for the ethics of a poem…one of the writers to watch.”

 “With Celadon, Ian Haight has created a manuscript of impressive tonal and thematic range.
 Here are hard-edged social observation; neo-imagist restraint; and flashes of delight in surreal excess enlivened with sardonic humor.
 Among Ian’s foremost strengths are his powers of observation—whether of everyday life and language in the American heartland or the quirks of Korean neighbors—and his use of juxtaposition: the Buddha figure from a roadside meditates near the TV; the militarized romanticism of Japanese soldiers from WWII resonates with the flat diction of an American bomber pilot.
 These

 tensions are beautifully synthesized to insist on the importance of honoring what links the living and the dead, and bravely allow his unique angle of vision to sharpen our sense of what matters most about being human.”

-Fellow, National Endowment for the Arts, author of Apples and Oranges
+Author of Apples and Oranges

 Publication Date: June, 2013